 Today’s public schools remain factories.
 In fact, the organization and management that typifies the most unenlightened factories is now so common as to go unrecognized.
 Management is top-down.
 The federal government sets basic rules.
 State government implements them while adding many more.
 School boards then make decisions based on these federal and state rules plus their fiscal and political realities.
 The superintendent executes the will of the board.
 Principals tell teachers what to do and when to do it; and they, in turn, direct the youngsters in similar manner.

-Sometimes this industrial approach produces monstrous results.
-A past Superintendent of the School District of Philadelphia, for example, boasted to the press that she knew what was happening in every classroom in the city at any given moment.
-That was her factory foreman's fantasy.
-What was actually happening was administratively induced milling-about because the standardized, teacher-proof factory style curriculum was incapable of accommodating vital individual and small group differences.
+Despite the intent to promote efficiency, this industrial approach produces profoundly inefficient results.
+A Superintendent of the School District of Philadelphia, for example, once boasted to the press that at any given date and time she knew what was being taught in every classroom in the city.
+This was her factory foreman's fantasy.
+What was actually happening was administratively induced chaos because the standardized, teacher-proof, factory-style methodology is incapable of accommodating individual differences.

-For instance, second grade teachers were forbidden to use anything other than second grade readers and the canned lesson of the day even if some of those second grade kids still couldn’t read.
-Similarly, seventh grade math teachers were forced to ‘teach’ algebra to kids who couldn’t even do fractions or long division.
-None of this made sense at the classroom level.
-But at administrative level this ill-conceived standardization was the fulfillment of a factory manager's dream.
+For instance, in Philadelphia second grade teachers were forbidden to use anything other than second grade readers and the canned lesson of the day.
+This was imposed, even though some of the second graders couldn’t yet read.
+Similarly, seventh grade math teachers were required to ‘teach’ algebra to kids who, in many cases, still couldn’t do fractions or long division.
+None of this makes any sense at the classroom level.
+But such standardization is the fulfillment of every factory-style school manager's dream.

-With such superintendents, classroom teacher autonomy, freedom and choice are non-existent,priorities.
-The education industry is focused on standardization, teacher proofing and measured outcomes.
-We should also remember that there is a powerful new restriction on autonomy, freedom, choice, and democracy in schooling.
-With its emphasis on measurable results, quality control, instrumental and extrinsic motivations, atomization and fragmentation of knowledge, No Child Left Behind represents the near total triumph of factory model schooling in contemporary America.
-In short, the whole weight of the federal government arc welds the school as factory in place as never before.
+Given such management, classroom teacher adaptability is non-existent.
+Nevertheless, the education industry remains focused on standardization, teacher proofing and measured outcomes.
+No Child Left Behind and its Every Child Succeeds successor represent the near total triumph of factory model schooling in contemporary America.
+The whole weight of the federal government imposed the school as factory as never before.
+And, for the most part, this still pertains.

-With such superintendents, classroom teacher autonomy, freedom and choice are non-existent,priorities.
-The education industry is focused on standardization, teacher proofing and measured outcomes.
-We should also remember that there is a powerful new restriction on autonomy, freedom, choice, and democracy in schooling.
-With its emphasis on measurable results, quality control, instrumental and extrinsic motivations, atomization and fragmentation of knowledge, No Child Left Behind represents the near total triumph of factory model schooling in contemporary America.
-In short, the whole weight of the federal government arc welds the school as factory in place as never before.
+Given such management, classroom teacher adaptability is non-existent.
+Nevertheless, the education industry remains focused on standardization, teacher proofing and measured outcomes.
+No Child Left Behind and its Every Child Succeeds successor represent the near total triumph of factory model schooling in contemporary America.
+The whole weight of the federal government imposed the school as factory as never before.
+And, for the most part, this still pertains.

 No comments: